If you have a business or are starting a business, then you’ll need to create a website.

 Setting Up a Blog on Your Website

-As we’ve covered, a regularly updated blog is a great way to draw new visitors to your website and help improve your search ranking for your targeted keywords, since Google and the other search engines tend to reward sites with fresh, new content.
+As we’ve covered, a regularly updated blog is a great way to draw new visitors or customers to your website and help improve your search ranking for your targeted keywords, since Google and the other search engines tend to reward sites with fresh, new content.

-Setting up a blog with WordPress is super simple.
+Setting up a blog with WordPress is super simple

 Once you’ve got WordPress installed on your domain, you can just add a new page in the CMS then visit Settings > Reading in the left sidebar, under “Your homepage displays” check the radio button labeled “A static page” and choose the option for blog page you just added, and you’re ready to start creating and publishing posts.